Michael Shonrock: Emporia State University presidency

 Shonrock was named Emporia State's 16th president in December 2011, in which he would begin January 2, 2012.
 During Shonrock’s administration at Emporia State, the university launched a $45 million fundraising campaign, the largest in Emporia State's history, increased enrollment growth, and received additional funding from the Government of Kansas for an honors college.
 Shonrock also led the development of a new ten-year campus master plan, a new university strategic plan, a new marketing campaign, better communication with alumni, and created new partnerships with the community.
 Shonrock also started a bi-weekly radio segment called ESU Buzz with President Michael Shonrock on KVOE, which always had special guest and discussed current events happening at Emporia State University.
 Shonrock's last day at Emporia State was May 28 as he left to become the President of Lindenwood University.
+He was removed a couple of years later due to extremely poor performance and creating a toxic environment, although many who had worked with him in the past disagreed with that assessment.